About Europe Tour Packages

 | Kolkata | London, Frankfurt | 1-stop only | 11 to 13.5 hours | Qatar Airways, Lufthansa, Emirates |

 Indians travelling to Europe need a Schengen visa for short stays.
-The process is standard across most countries, but should be started early to avoid delays.
+The process is standard across most countries, but it should be started early to avoid delays.
 Most applicants get their visa in around 10 to 15 working days, but it's safer to apply at least four weeks before the departure date.

 You’ll need to apply through the embassy or consulate of the country you’re entering first or the country where you’ll spend the most time.
 Many travellers apply through authorised visa centres, which are available in major Indian cities.

 Make sure your passport is valid for at least six months from your travel date and has at least two blank pages.
-Along with your filled application form, you’ll need to submit the following:
+Along with your filled-out application form, you’ll need to submit the following:

 Two recent passport-size photographs (white background)